alishaverma353/Face-Attendance-Recorder-FAR-/README.md

 User-Friendly Interface: Displays recognized names in the video feed.

 **Technologies**

 This project is built using:

-Python: Main programming language.
+1.Python: Main programming language.

-OpenCV: For video capture and image processing.
+2.OpenCV: For video capture and image processing.

-face_recognition: For facial recognition and encoding.
+3.face_recognition: For facial recognition and encoding.

-NumPy: For numerical operations and array manipulations.
+4.NumPy: For numerical operations and array manipulations.

-Pandas: (optional) For more advanced data handling if needed.
+5.Pandas: (optional) For more advanced data handling if needed.

 **Installation**

 1.Clone the repository:

 bash